-When you are feeling down or simply not having a good day, everything you want to do is just talk about it.
+When you are feeling down or are simply not having a good day, all you want to do is just talk about it.
 And what’s the response you hear from your friend?
-Is it something similar to: ,,C’mon you always have to look on the bright side!”, ,,Don’t be so dramatic!” or ,,Don't be so negative!”...?
+Is it something similar to: “C’mon, look on the bright side!”, “Don’t be so dramatic!” or “Don't be so negative!”...?
 If the answer is yes, then you have experienced toxic positivity.

-Our solution is design cards.
-On the one side there’s a typical toxic positivity sentence with a web address where you can inform yourself about the subject; on the other side there is a response you should offer to someone instead of words on the first page.
+Our solution is to design cards.
+On one side of each card, there’s a typical toxic-positivity sentence and a website address where you can inform yourself about the subject; on the other side, there is a response you could offer to someone instead of the words on the other side of the card.

 The whole idea is about helping people understand that there’s something like toxic positivity and that it can affect us.
 You can choose one of these cards, pin it on a bottle (the best is a wine bottle), and give it to a person who exhibits certain signs of toxic positivity or who deals with negative emotions.